nikhilkhetan17/bake-my-cake-angular-app/README.md

 ## Live Link:- https://bake-my-cake-angular-app.vercel.app/

-### Developed a frontend bakery store application allowing users to browse and order cakes and cookies.
+#### Developed a frontend bakery store application allowing users to browse and order cakes and cookies.
 Utilized JSON Server for data management.
-Created a admin page where admin can see order details of the customer.
+Created a login page where admin can see order details of the customer.
+Customer can also search and filter different cakes and cookies.

 ## Project - Bake My Cake